keras-team/keras-cv/README.md

 ![Tensorflow](https://img.shields.io/badge/tensorflow-v2.9.0+-success.svg)
 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/keras-team/keras-cv/issues)

-KerasCV is a library of modular, framework-agnostic computer vision components that works natively with TensorFlow, JAX, or PyTorch.
-These components include models, layers, metrics, losses, callbacks, and utility functions.
+KerasCV is a library of modular computer vision components that work natively with TensorFlow, JAX, or PyTorch.
+Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, etc. can be trained and serialized in any framework and re-used in another without costly migrations.
+See "Using KerasCV with Keras Core" below for more details on multi-framework KerasCV.

 <img style="width: 440px; max-width: 90%;" src="https://storage.googleapis.com/keras-cv/guides/keras-cv-augmentations.gif">